Fairmount police dog dies in partner's vehicle; officer resigns

 Zeusz was taken in at Comfort Veterinary Hospital in Marion for an autopsy.
 Indiana State Police began investigating the case Sept.
 11.

-Fairmount Police Marshal Richard Dollar says that there are no pictures of the officer or dog available Thursday.
+Fairmount Police Marshal Richard Dollar says no pictures of the former officer or dog were available Thursday.

-Fairmount is a small town of 2,600 people and is a 90-minute drive northeast of Downtown Indiana.
+Fairmount is a town of 2,600 people that’s a 90-minute drive northeast of downtown Indiana.